 Once the university receives the application they may take about 3-4 months to inform students of the outcome.
 Not all universities may inform, if the application is incomplete or lacking any documents, hence it is recommended that students send all the requested documents in one go to avoid any last minute issues.

 The students have two options for making an application.
 They can either apply directly or take help from UNI ASSIST.
-UNI ASSIST charges Euro 55 for their service of applying to 2-3 Universities.
+UNI ASSIST charges Euro 68 for their service of applying to the first University.
 An additional Euro 15 per Universities for further applications.
 UNI ASSIST assists students with its partner Universities only.

 Visa and Work Permit Study Abroad in Germany